Veto vs Alter

 - You need declarative policies that live in version control

-- You already handle your own authentication / OAuth
+- You already handle your own authentication and OAuth

 Choose Alter when